 NOTE: All applicants pursuing or who have earned degrees from universities in China must follow the procedure listed below for International applicants, when submitting transcripts.

 The application process for international students is slightly different.
 International applicants must apply online and use the International application found on the MSU Graduate School website.
-Your application fee ($65 domestic or $75 international) should be paid by credit card.
+Your application fee of $75 (U.S. Dollars) should be paid by credit card.
 If you must submit payment in the form of a check or money order please make it payable to Michigan State University and mail it to the Office of Admission, Michigan State University, Hannah Administration Building, 426 Auditorium Road, Room 250, East Lansing, Michigan 48824-2604, U.S.A.
 Be sure to reference your application ID number on the check or money order.
 Checks drawn outside the U.S. must be payable in U.S. funds through a U.S. bank.
 Checks drawn on foreign banks that do not have a correspondent U.S. bank may be returned.
 Do not send cash or international coupons.
 Paying by check may delay access to the Portal.

 Statement of Financial Proof/Affidavit of Support and Bank Statements

-English Proficiency Proof: TOEFL
+English Proficiency Proof